Kings reportedly fire head coach Mike Brown after 13-18 start

 The Kings' 2024-25 season has gone sideways and general manager Monte McNair has seen enough.

-Sacramento fired head coach Mike Brown on Friday, ESPN's Shams Charania reported, citing sources, one day after the team collapsed in a brutal 114-113 loss to the Detroit Pistons at Golden 1 Center.
+Sacramento fired head coach Mike Brown on Friday, the team announced Friday night, one day after the team collapsed in a brutal 114-113 loss to the Detroit Pistons at Golden 1 Center.

-Just In: The Sacramento Kings are parting ways with head coach Mike Brown, sources told ESPN. pic.twitter.com/mNdn5EOv4U— Shams Charania (@ShamsCharania) December 27, 2024
+“This was a difficult decision, and I want to thank Mike for his many contributions to the organization," McNair wrote in a statement.

+Doug Christie will serve as interim head coach, the Kings announced.
+Christie, a 15-year NBA veteran who played in Sacramento for five seasons, has been an assistant with the team since the 2021-22 season.

 The Kings have lost five consecutive games and sit at 13-18 entering Saturday's game against the Los Angeles Lakers at Crypto.com Arena.